Classically studied coherent structures only paint a partial picture of wall-bounded turbulence: Methods

 \subsection{Numerical simulation of the turbulent channel}

 The velocity fields of turbulent channel flow used in this study were calculated by numerically integrating the Navier--Stokes equations using the LISO code.
-This direct-numerical-simulation (DNS) code has successfully been used for solving some of the largest simulations in the field of wall-bounded turbulence~\cite{avsarkisov2014,hoy22}.
+This direct-numerical-simulation (DNS) code has successfully been used for solving some of the largest simulations in the field of wall-bounded turbulence~\cite{hoy22,hoyas2024turbulent}.
 The integration strategy of LISO is based on the spectral method proposed by \citet{kim87} using a seven-point compact-finite-difference scheme in the wall-normal direction with fourth-order consistency and extended spectral-like resolution~\cite{lele1992}.
 Concerning the temporal discretization, a third-order semi-implicit Runge--Kutta scheme is employed~\cite{spalart1991}.
-Constant grid spacings of approximately $8.2$ and $4.1$ viscous units are used in the streamwise and spanwise directions, respectively.
+Constant grid spacings of approximately $8.2$ and $4.1$ viscous units are used in the streamwise and spanwise directions, respectively for the ${\rm Re}_\tau=125$ case, and $8.9$ and $4.3$ for the ${\rm Re}_\tau=550$ case.
 The wall-normal grid spacing is adjusted along the wall-normal distance to maintain the ratio between the grid spacing and the local isotropic Kolmogorov scale ($\eta$) constant: $\Delta y=1.5\eta$.
-The local isotropic Kolmogorov scale is defined as $\eta=\left(\nu^3/\varepsilon\right)^{1/4}$, where $\varepsilon=2\nu\left(\partial u_i/\partial x_j \times \partial u_j/\partial x_i\right)$ is the viscous dissipation rate and $\nu$ the kinematic viscosity.
+The local isotropic Kolmogorov scale is defined as $\eta=\left(\nu^3/\varepsilon\right)^{1/4}$, where $\varepsilon=2\nu\left(\partial u_i/\partial x_j \cdot \partial u_j/\partial x_i\right)$ is the viscous dissipation rate and $\nu$ the kinematic viscosity.

-A turbulent channel with dimensions $8\pi h\times 2h \times 3\pi h$ in the streamwise, wall-normal and spanwise dimensions is simulated, where $h$ is half the distance between the channel walls.
+A turbulent channel with dimensions $8\pi h\times 2h \times 3\pi h$ in the streamwise, wall-normal and spanwise dimensions is simulated for ${\rm Re}_\tau=125$ and $2\pi h\times 2h \times \pi h$ for ${\rm Re}_\tau=550$, where $h$ is half the distance between the channel walls.
 These dimensions are selected to ensure that the domain is large enough to include multiple coherent structures of each type in both the streamwise and spanwise directions, as can be observed in Figure~\ref{fig:fig_2}.
-The previous grid spacing and channel size generate a mesh containing $384\times 201\times 288$ points in the streamwise, wall-normal and spanwise directions, which matches the initial and final sizes of the data used in the U-net presented in Figure~\ref{fig:fig_1}.
+The previous grid spacing and channel size generate a mesh containing $384\times 201\times 288$ points in the streamwise, wall-normal and spanwise directions for ${\rm Re}_\tau=125$ and $384\times 251\times 384$ for ${\rm Re}_\tau=550$, which matches the initial and final sizes of the data used in the U-net presented in Figure~\ref{fig:fig_1}.